johnwalicki/EdgeComputing-WorkerSafety-HardHat-Detection/part2/JETSON.md

 ### Attach a USB Web camera

-Object Detection does not require the highest camera.
+Object Detection does not require the highest quality camera.
 Most images will get scaled down.
 Find a reasonably priced webcam.
 The Sony Play Station Eye Camera for PS3 is only a few dollars.
 Check for Linux compatibility when making your choice.

 ### Now the fun begins!